-5.B.40 For Emission Point AA-009, the permittee shall monitor and record the liquid flow rate of the scrubber on a daily basis to indicate continuous compliance with the PM emission limit.
-An excursion shall be defined as any time the liquid flow rate is less than 80 percent (%) of the average liquid flow rate determined during the most recent performance test.
+5.B.40 For Emission Point AA-009, the permittee shall monitor the liquid flow rate of the scrubber and record a daily block average to indicate continuous compliance with the PM emission limit.
+An excursion shall be defined as any daily block average liquid flow rate which is less than 80 percent (%) of the average liquid flow rate set during the most recent performance test.
 An excursion shall result in immediate corrective action to restore the operating parameter above the minimum flow rate and/or pH as confirmed by recording the flow rate and/or pH upon completing corrective action(s).